-How Often Should You Water Palm Trees (A Complete Guide)
+How Often Should You Water Palm Trees? – A Watering Guide

 Like most people, you probably think of palm trees as exotic plants that only grow in tropical climates.

-But the truth is, many different types of palm trees can thrive in various climates.
+However, many different types of palms can thrive in various climates.

-And if you’re lucky enough to have one growing in your backyard, you’ll want to make sure you’re giving it the proper care.
+And if you’re lucky enough to have one growing in your backyard, you’ll want to ensure you’re giving it the proper care.

 That includes knowing how often to water your palm tree.